Bride of Frankenstein-1935

 In the supporting roles, an interesting (though perhaps not completely necessary) side story exists as the embattled lawyers are revealed to be father and daughter.

-The major problem with The Insult is that the entire story seems plot-driven and each step is created to come up with a way to build or add tension.
+The major problem with The Insult is that the entire story seems plot-driven, and each step is created to create a way to build or add tension.

 For example, a speeding motorcycle angrily side-swipes Tony and his wife.
 The partners are then in peril because their daughter is born prematurely due to stress.

-Situations and tensions could have easily been wrapped up or smoothed over under different circumstances, therefore the tone of the films feels less than authentic and manipulative despite some good drama.
+Situations and tensions could have been quickly resolved or smoothed under different circumstances.
+Therefore, despite some good drama, the tone of the films feels less than authentic and manipulative.

-Still, what the writing team does is introduce the audience to the turbulent world of Middle Eastern politics in a way that undoubtedly results in thought-provoking views and exposures to opposing ideas.
+Still, the writing team introduces the audience to the turbulent world of Middle Eastern politics in a way that undoubtedly results in thought-provoking views and exposure to opposing ideas.

-The film also provides a distinct hopeful slant at the conclusion so as not to send a dour message.
-The direction is that people can come together as one peaceful group, but that it will not be easy.
+The film also provides a distinct hopeful slant at the conclusion to avoid sending a dour message.
+The direction is that people can come together as one peaceful group, but it will not be easy.

-The Insult (2017) is not a bad watch and, in fact, compels the viewer to witness an interesting story of differing cultures and warring religious beliefs churning two men inside out when faced with conflict.
+The Insult (2017) is not a bad watch.
+It compels the viewer to witness a fascinating story of differing cultures and warring religious beliefs churning two men inside out when faced with conflict.

 The film also does a fine job of emitting a peaceful message of coming together as human beings.

-An overall rating of “B” is a nice score but given the dozens of potential Best Foreign Language finalists, I am not sure the film quite “cuts the mustard” for me- surely there were superior entries.
+An overall rating of “B” is a nice score.
+Still, given the dozens of potential Best Foreign Language finalists, I am not sure the film entirely “cuts the mustard” for me- indeed, there were superior entries.

 Oscar Nominations: Best Foreign Language Film